lbfm-rwth/GapToTex/README.md

 # Example

-We include an example file called `example.g` in the `in/` directory.
+We include an example file called `example.g` in the `in/` directory and an example dependency called `dependency.g` in the `lib/` directory.
 You may run the script and insert `\input{out/example.tex}` into the document body of `Preamble.tex` if you wish to test out the LaTeX compilation.

+# Troubleshooting

+If you have configured your GAP installation to load additional packages, etc. this might result in additional output on startup.
+In order to prevent the script from breaking and producing wrong (or no) output in such a case, you can adjust the parameter `DELAY` in `GapToTex.py` to your needs.
+The parameter is set to `0` by default.

 ## Dependencies
 - GAP